 Its Importance.
 In a democratic state the government is in the hands of the people.
 As we have already observed in our study of the town, the village, the city and the country, this is true in Wisconsin.
 In theory, and it is quite true in fact, the voters represent those who do not exercise the suffrage.
 Knowing that the voters would possess the most vital influence in shaping the policy and promoting the welfare of our commonwealth it was agreed that their qualifications should be carefully stated in the Constitution itself.
-To still further guard this important power from abuses, certain disqualifications are likewise enumerated.
+To still turther guard this important power from abuses, certain disqualifications are likewise enumerated.

 Qualifications of Voters.
-Each voter must possess the following four qualifications.
-He must be twenty-one years of age; male; a resident of the State at least one year; and of the election district where he offers to vote such time as may be prescribed by the Legislature, not to exceed thirty days.
-In addition to these four general qualifications he must also possess one of the three following: he must be a citizen of the United States, either native born or naturalized; or a person of Indian blood who has once been declared by an act of Congress to be a citizen of the United States even though a later act released him from citizenship; or a civilized person of Indian descent not a member of any tribe.
+Each voter must possess the following three qualifications.
+He must be twenty-one years of age; a resident of the State at least one year next preceding the election; and of the election district where he offers to vote such time as may be prescribed by the Legislature, not to exceed thirty days.
+In addition to these four general qualifications he must also possess one of the three following: he must be a citizen of the United States, either native born or naturalized; or a person of Indian blood who has once been declared by an act of Congress to be a citizen of the United States even though a later act released him from citizenship; or a civilized person of Indian descent not a member of any tribe.4 was, so long, confined to male persons was due to historical causes.

-The general qualification that a voter be twenty-one years of age was made for the purpose of excluding children who lack in knowledge or judgement.
-That the general suffrage is confined to male persons is due to historical causes.
 In times past the men who fought in the king's army demanded and finally secured the right to a voice in the affairs of state.
 At that time women were kept in the home and considered unworthy of education.
-At present women are being educated and are taking on important responsibilities outside the home and very properly are asking for the right to vote.
-In many foreign countries the right is now granted them: and the same is true in many of our states.
-Wisconsin will doubtless follow the example in time.
+At present women are educated and are taking on important responsibilities outside the home and very properly have been given the right to vote by the Nineteenth Amendment to the United States Constitution.
+In many foreign countries the right has also been granted them.
 If a person is a resident of the State for a full year next preceding the election, he is provided an opportunity to become informed upon the political questions at issue and the position and personal worth of each of the various candidates who are up for election.
 His spirit of loyalty to the State is also likely to be greater.
 For similar reasons a person should reside in the election district a certain number of days.
 The Legislature has taken advantage of the power granted it and fixed the necessary residence at ten days.
 This provision also makes it more difficult for persons to commit the serious offense of voting in two different districts during a given election.